CSE/ISE 312

 Course-related questions should be posted to the course email account, itethics@cs.stonybrook.edu, which is monitored daily by the TA's.
 You should always use your SBU gmail account for coursework and correspondence.
 Only for urgent personal/private issues should you email me directly (at anthony.scarlatos@stonybrook.edu).
 Please allow between 24-48 hours for an email reply.
 All instructor correspondence will be sent to your SBU email account.
 Plan on checking your SBU email account for course-related messages.
 To log in to Stony Brook Google Mail, go to http://www.stonybrook.edu/mycloud and sign in with your NetID and password.

-Office hours will be conducted using Zoom.
+Office hours will be conducted using Google Meet.
 In order to manage requests for office hours I have instituted the following system.
 To make an appointment, go to the link below:

-Choose a time slot (Wednesday 10:00 - 11:00, 15 minutes each), at least 24 hours before you wish to meet with me.
+Choose a time slot (MW 1:30 - 2:30, 15 minutes each), at least 24 hours before you wish to meet with me.
 The system will send me an email notification and the meeting will be added to your Google Calendar as an event.
-I will then send you a Zoom meeting link for our appointment.
+The system generates a Google Meet link.

 Please note that there are appropriate uses for office hours, and inappropriate ones.
 Office hours are a good time to get clarification on assignments and seek advice.
 Grading disputes should be resolved with the grading TA’s through the course email.